Flaunch

-In heraldry, a flaunch (/flɔːntʃ/; also called flanches or flanks) are among the ordinaries or subordinaries, consisting of two arcs of circles protruding into the field from the sides of the shield.
+In heraldry, a flaunch (/flɔːntʃ/; also called flanches or flanks) is among the ordinaries or subordinaries, consisting of two arcs of circles protruding into the field from the sides of the shield.
 The flaunch is never borne singly.

 Plain flaunches are seen in the coats of Hulbert Paul Lindahl Silver and Gillian Patricia Birtwhistle.
-They may be of different tinctures, as in the coat of the Free State Women’s Agricultural Union (South Africa) where they are orange/tenny and azure.
+They may be of different tinctures, as in the coat of the Free State Women's Agricultural Union (South Africa) where they are orange/tenny and azure.

 Flaunches may touch each other, as in the coat of Bradley Hook.